clh021/LiveSlak/README.md

 ## My modification

+- #519: Change the default locale in the first option on the syslinux boot menu, to zh; and delete the option/submenus for non-US keyboard.
 - #1366 & #1896: chmod a bunch of rc files as to disable them starting in booting: e.g. bluetooth,rpc,cups.
 If NetworkManager is installed, disabling inet1 and wireless as well.
 - #2248: Enabling the addons/ & optional/ directories under XFCE mode (substituted by SLACKWARE)
 - #167~: Remove some serials of Slackware repo in the tagfiles strings of MATE and CINNAMON.